bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 6. [ELEMENT] is repelled from you
 7. you animate nearby [ELEMENT] into a golem
 8. all nearby [ELEMENT] is pulled into a single point
-9. [ELEMENT] sticks to you like glue
+9. [ELEMENT] sticks to you like katamari glue
 10. [ELEMENT] follows you like a loyal puppy
 11. [ELEMENT] you touch is imbued with the properties of [ELEMENT]
 12. you freeze [ELEMENT] in time